vinayakcs/eventEmitter/README.md

 eventEmitter - Lets get that event emitted
 ============

-An attempt to make a node(server) cum browser(client) compatible [events.EventEmitter](http://nodejs.org/api/events.html)  library of node.js .
+An attempt to make a node(server) / browser(client) compatible [events.EventEmitter](http://nodejs.org/api/events.html)  library of node.js .
 Tested in major browsers and node.

 Description
 -------------------------------------